tushaarkataria/tushaarkataria.github.io/_pages/other.md

 <span style="color:blue;">VOLUNTEERING EXPERIENCE</span>
 ------

-- <span style="color:purple;">**ACT Volunteer Tutor, Bennion Center, University of Utah, (Current- Sep 2022)**</span> : Helping students with Maths and Science at one of the Public Libraries in Salt Lake City with other amazing volunteers.
+- <span style="color:purple;">**ACT Volunteer Tutor, Bennion Center, University of Utah, (Mar 2024- Sep 2022)**</span> : Helping students with Maths and Science at one of the Public Libraries in Salt Lake City with other amazing volunteers.

 <img src='/images/Marmalade.png' width="700" height="400">